An extensive guide to plan your visit to the Rockefeller Center in NYC

 • Gym: You’ll also find a fitness center and a luxury sports complex here.

-• Guided tours: You can avail guided tours if you’d like to learn more about the history and culture of the Center.
+• Guided tours: You can book guided tours if you’d like to learn more about the history and culture of the Center.

 • Lockers: Day lockers are available free of charge at the Rink and are emptied every night.